 - Number of data subjects

-- A volume of data processed
+- A volume of data process

-- Geographical coverage of the data being processed
+- Geographical coverage of data

-- Appointment, Responsibilities, and Liabilities of a DPO
+Appointment, responsibilities, and liabilities of a DPO

 ✓ The Appointment